UNITED WAY ROCK RIVER VALLEY

 It depends on your organization's needs, creativity, and resources.
 Projects have included, but are not limited to:

-- Yardwork and landscaping (ex.
-Weeding, trimming bushes)
+- Yardwork and landscaping (ex. weeding, trimming bushes)

 - Planting flowers and laying mulch

-- Deep cleaning (ex.
-Rugs, chairs)
+- Deep cleaning (ex. rugs, chairs)

 - Power washing